 If an encounter updated the history of heart attack that was recorded a month ago to indicate that it was no longer a concern, then the dates would have the following values:

-effectiveTime/low – a month ago
+act/effectiveTime/low – a month ago

-effectiveTime/high – today
+act/effectiveTime/high – today (no longer a concern)

-author/time – today
+act/author/time – today

-observation/effectiveTime/low – five years ago
+act/../entryRelationship/observation/effectiveTime/low – five years ago

-observation/effectiveTime/high – today
+act/../entryRelationship/observation/effectiveTime/high – empty

 Vital Signs

-The 2015 Final Rule changed the code for Body Weight from the one specified in the C-CDA Implementation Guide – 3141-9: Body Weight Measured to 29463-7: Body Weight.Representing “Pregnant”, “Not Pregnant” and “Unknown”
+The 2015 Final Rule changed the code for Body Weight from the one specified in the C-CDA Implementation Guide – 3141-9: Body Weight Measured to 29463-7: Body Weight.

+The Vital Sign Observation entry template includes a SHOULD recommendation for a set of codes to be used to represent various types of vital signs that can be measures as a physical quantity.
+Other concepts besides those listed in the Vital Sign Result ValueSet (urn:oid:2.16.840.1.113883.3.88.12.80.62 ) can be used so long as the measurement can be represented as a physical quantity.

+Other types of observations that yield other types of results can be represented using the Result Observation entry template in the Results Section.

+Additionally, if a more specific LOINC code is applicable (such as 8350-1 – body weight with clothes), it may be sent as a translation to the more general LOINC code of 29463-7 (Body Weight) .

+<code code="29463-7" codeSystem="2.16.840.1.113883.6.1" codeSystemName="LOINC" displayName="Body weight">

+<translation code="8350-1" codeSystem="2.16.840.1.113883.6.1" displayName="Body weight^with clothes" />

+</code>

+Representing “Pregnant”, “Not Pregnant” and “Unknown”

 To assert that a patient was pregnant during a specified date range, the Pregnancy Observation section (3.74) shall be used.
 The effectiveTime element will indicate the date range during which the patient was pregnant.